 Dress No. Occasions on which to be worn.
 Description of Dress.
-Articles to be worn optionally or when ordered 6 Ceremonial Khaki Drill In place of No. 1 in hot weather.
-White duck cap, khaki drill tunic and trousers, white web belt, Khaki on khaki drill chevrons, medals.
-Senior NCOs-Sashes.
+Articles to be worn optionally or when ordered 6A Khaki Drill In hot weather as ordered White cap, khaki drill tunic and trousers, white web belt, khaki on khaki drill chevrons, medal ribbons.
+SNCOs-Sashes.
 Buglers-Dress cords, royal.
 Band Service-Buff belt and band equipment.
-Helmet when ordered.
-Black shoes-optional for walking out.
+Black shoes optional for walking out.
 7 Tropical Undress In place of No. 2 in hot weather.
-As for No. 6 Dress except that medals are not to be worn.
-Black shoes with trousers or black shoes and khaki stockings with shorts-optional for walking out.
-When shorts are ordered khaki shirts are to be worn in place of khaki drill tunics.
-8 Working Dress Working parties, action stations afloat and Landing Craft crews.
-Blue beret, light blue shirt and serge trousers.
+White cap, khaki cellular shirt, letters R.M., khaki drill trousers, white web belt.
+NCOs-White tape chevrons.
+SNCOs-Sashes.
+Buglers-Dress cords, royal.
+Black shoes with trousers or black shoes with khaki stockings and shorts-optional for walking out.
+Medals to be worn when ordered.
+Commando Units only -green beret to be worn when ordered.
+8 Working Dress Working parties and action stations afloat.
+Beret, khaki flannel shirt, khaki drill trousers.
+NCOs-White tape chevrons.
+Blue serge or denim trousers to be worn when ordered.
+8A Working Dress In place of No. 8 for Landing Craft Crews only.
+Beret, light blue shirt, serge trousers, black web belt, gym shoes.
 NCOs-Red on blue chevrons.
-Landing Craft crews wear black web belt and gym shoes with this dress and seamen's jersey when ordered.
+Seamen's blue jersey to be worn when ordered.
 9 Overall Dress Refitting and other dirty work afloat.
 Fatigues and training ashore.
 Beret, denim suit.
 NCOs-Khaki chevrons.
-Black web belt, } If black anklets, } ordered. shoes 10 Tropical Drill Routine duties ashore and afloat in hot weather.
-Beret, shirt, khaki flannel and shorts, khaki drill (or bush jacket green and green shorts), hose tops, black web belt, black anklets, khaki on khaki drill chevrons.
-NCOs in Commando Units wear white tape chevrons.
+Black web belt, black anklets, } If ordered. shoes 10 Tropical Drill Routine duties ashore and afloat in hot weather.
+White cap, khaki cellular shirt, letters R.M., khaki drill shorts, hosiery, black web belt, black anklets.
+NCOs-White tape chevrons.
+Blue or green beret to be worn when ordered.
 10A Tropical Working Dress In place of No. 8 in hot weather.
-This dress may also be worn as a working dress when serving in shore establishments in hot climates at the discretion of the Senior Officer.
-Blue beret, light blue shirt, trousers khaki drill or shorts khaki drill.
-NCOs-Red on blue chevrons.
+This Dress may also be worn as a Working Dress when serving in Shore Establishments in hot climates at the discretion of the Senior Officer.
+Beret, khaki cellular shirt, khaki drill trousers or shorts.
+NCOs-White tape chevrons.
 Either (a) khaki stockings and black shoes or (b) sandals are to be worn with shorts.
-11 Tropical Battledress In place of No. 8A in hot weather.
-Beret, bush jacket or shirt and trousers-khaki or green, black web belt, black anklets, khaki on khaki drill chevrons.
+11 Tropical Battledress In place of No. 3A in hot weather.
+Beret, khaki cellular shirt, letters R.M., khaki drill trousers, black web belt, black anklets.
+NCOs-White tape chevrons.
 See Amplifying Orders.
-NCOs in Commando Units wear white tape chevrons.

-2. Amplifying Orders.
+Amplifying Orders.